benchmarkscg/blog-content/posts/iso-12100-in-practice-real-machine.md

 type: "blog"
 ---

+## <i class="bi bi-search"></i> What you’ll see in this walkthrough

+- How to define machine limits (the step everyone skips)
+- Where risk actually concentrates
+- What changes when safeguards are applied
+- How ISO 12100 guides real decisions

+---

 ## *“Ok… but what does a real risk assessment actually look like?”*

 Last time we talked about ISO 12100 and how it structures a risk assessment.